JetBrains/youtrack-apps/packages/create-youtrack-app/README.md

 ## Adding Features to a Generated App

 After you have generated an app, you may want to add more features.
-Add new features quickly with using one of these commands:
+Add new features quickly with one of these commands:

 | Action | Command |
 | --- | --- |